juancki/docus/source/problems/knapsack-travelsman-3.rst

 For complex scenarios that require mutiple passes through the Origin, the total number of equivalent solutions increases with the factorial of that number.

 Particularely, this is noticeable for the paths that go to the Origin after each element.
-There are :math:`N!` cases of the worst possible path.
+There are :math:`N!` permutations of the worst possible path.

 Inter-Subpath permutation